Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Introduction

-However, these existing techniques rely on mechanical matching of predefined resource acquisition/release APIs, leading to several challenges that hamper the effectiveness of these techniques. \textit{(i) Completeness of Employed Resource Acquisition/Release APIs and the Issue of Detection Rate.} The efficacy of existing resource leak detection techniques~\cite{torlak2010effective, wu2016light, kellogg2021lightweight} is closely tied to the completeness of the employed API pairs.
-Notably, popular detectors like FindBugs, Infer, and CodeInspection are widely used, yet they only support the detection of a subset of resource classes in Android~\cite{liu2019droidleaks}.
-Consequently, certain resource leaks (e.g., the leaks of \inlinecode{AndroidHttpClient}) go undetected, leading to potential vulnerabilities in software systems. \textit{(ii) Resource Reachability Validation Analysis and the Issue of False Alarms.} Resource reachability within control-flow paths significantly impacts the occurrence of false alarms in existing detection techniques.
-Approaches such as those proposed by Torlak et al.~\cite{torlak2010effective} determine resource accessibility by inspecting \inlinecode{null}-checking conditions (e.g., \inlinecode{cur != null}) within \inlinecode{if}-statements.
-However, this methodology proves inadequate for certain resources, which may have alternative ways to determine reachability, such as through API calls (e.g., \inlinecode{!bank.isDisabled()}).
-Consequently, false alarms are triggered for resources that are actually unreachable along specific paths. \textit{(iii) Complexity Introduced by the Detection Paradigm.} The detection paradigm, centered around locating some low-level prepared API pairs (e.g., \inlinecode{Socket}) in control-flow paths, poses a significant challenge due to its inherent complexity.
-Certain techniques~\cite{torlak2010effective,wu2016light} perform unnecessary interprocedural control-flow analysis and track the call chains.
-This can greatly increase the difficulty of path analysis, particularly considering the unsound nature of interprocedural control-flow analysis.
+However, these existing techniques mainly rely on mechanical matching of predefined resource acquisition/release APIs and null-checking conditions to find unreleased resources, leading to the following two limitations. \textbf{\textit{(1) False negatives from the incompleteness of predefined resource acquisition/release APIs:}} the effectiveness of current resource leak detection techniques~\cite{torlak2010effective, wu2016light, kellogg2021lightweight} hinges on the completeness of predefined API pairs, since they cannot detect resource leaks related to un-predefined resource acquisition/release API pairs.
+For example, the widely adopted detectors (e.g., SpotBugs, Infer, and CodeInspection) are confined to detecting only a small subset of common resource classes in JDK and Android~\cite{liu2019droidleaks} by default.
+Thus, the resource leaks involving emerging or less common resources (e.g., \inlinecode{AndroidHttpClient} in \textit{apache httpclient} library) cannot be detected by these tools if the specific acquisition/release APIs for \inlinecode{AndroidHttpClient} are not additionally configured into these tools. \textbf{\textit{(2) False positives from the incompleteness of resource reachability validation identification:}} the accuracy of reachability analysis for resources along control-flow paths significantly influences the occurrence of false alarms in existing detection methods, since unreachable resources would not cause leaks even without being released after acquisition.
+Approaches like those introduced by Torlak et al.~\cite{torlak2010effective} determine resource reachability by scrutinizing \inlinecode{null}-checking conditions (e.g., \inlinecode{cur != null}) within \inlinecode{if}-statements.
+However, this approach falls short for certain resources with alternative means of determining reachability, such as through API calls (e.g., \inlinecode{!bank.isDisabled()}).
+Consequently, false alarms are triggered for resources that are actually \textit{unreachable} along specific paths.